edocas01/DQN_PENDULUM_PROJECT/README.md

 # DQN_PENDULUM_PROJECT
 This repository contains the code developed by Edoardo Castioni and Simone Manfredi for the project of the course "Advanced optimization-based robot control" of professor Del Prete.
 The project consist in the implementation of the DQN algorithm in order to stabilize the inverse pendulum.
-The whole environment is written in pyhton
+The whole environment is written in pyhton.
 <p align="center">
 <img src="GIF/video.gif" width="350" height="350"/>
 </p>